Elm-Canvas/elm-canvas/readme.md

 * [Crop](https://elm-canvas-examples.surge.sh/7-crop.html)
 * [Request Animation Frame](https://elm-canvas-examples.surge.sh/8-request-animation-frame.html)

 Or, clone this repo, and run them locally from `./examples`.
 They will live reload so you can toy around with them yourself.
+Just follow the instructions in `examples/readme.md`.

 # Whats this all this about?